 After each shoot each competitor should sign their printouts or score-cards and return them to the Range Officer or RTS (Results, Timing and Scores) Jury.

 Note: The time shown on the squadding notice is the ‘Start time’ when the first match shot may be fired.
 Athletes will be “called to the line” 30 minutes before that time.
 A 15-minute ‘preparation and sighting time’ precedes the start time.

 In the 50m Prone Rifle event, elimination relays will be held to decide which shooters will progress to the Qualification Round.
 The number of shooters from each elimination relay will be calculated in accordance with the number of starters*, and will be prominently displayed on the notice-board.

 *ISSF rules define that a shooter has ‘started’ once the first sighting-shot has been fired.

 Juniors are defined by ISSF Rules as being under the age of 21 on 31st December in the year of the competition.
 Junior Competitions are concurrent with the Championship events and may not be entered or competed separately.
 No additional entry fees are payable.
-In 50m competitions where there are elimination relays, juniors will be squadded in the same relay if possible.
 The winners will be the highest placed individual in the Finals of the event.
 In events with no Finals, or if there are no Juniors in the Finals then the highest score in the Qualification round(s) will count.
 Trophies may only be won by ESSU members, but Certificates will be awarded to the top three Juniors in each event irrespective of Membership.

 Electronic Scoring Targets (EST) will be under the central control.
 Athletes should check that their name is correctly displayed on their monitor screens before the start of Preparation and Sighting time.